22 Beautiful Spring Wedding Color Palettes for Any Style

-When it's time to finalize your wedding color palette and decor, taking your wedding season into consideration is a great starting point.
+When it's time to pick your wedding color palette and decor, taking your wedding season into consideration is a great starting point.
 If you're getting married in March, April, May or early June, you're in luck, because the top spring wedding colors also happen to be some of the prettiest (and most versatile) hues for your special day.
-Whether you're going for a classic spring aesthetic or something a little more unexpected, here's how to get inspired by the season, plus some of our favorite ways to use spring wedding colors in 2023.
+Whether your wedding vision board is leaning toward a classic vibe or something more unexpected, here's how to get inspired by the season when choosing your colors for a spring wedding.

 In this article:

 What Colors Are Good for a Spring Wedding?